Course Code: GES172

 Cindy Gray has worked in the healthcare field since 1999.
 She began her career as a CNA, then completed her LPN, and continued with an ADN degree.
 She functioned as a Long-Term Care charge nurse, Inpatient Rehabilitation nurse, MDS Coordinator, and Director of Nursing.
 Following this she re-enrolled in college and obtained a BSN while performing duties of Human Resources, Staff Development Coordinator, Risk Management, Health Information Management, and Senior Living Manager.

-Students should be familiar with using a personal computer, mouse, and keyboard.
-They should be comfortable in an Internet environment, and have the ability to launch and close activities and navigate to multiple websites.
+You should be familiar with using a personal computer, mouse, and keyboard.
+You should be comfortable in an Internet environment, and have the ability to launch and close activities and navigate to multiple websites.